 Transitions are the ways a writer gets the characters from scene to scene.
-You can make that move easily, clearly, cleverly, and even delightfully, or you can make them so badly that they become stumbling points, place where the reader has to stop being in the story and ask 'where am I now?'
+You can make them move easily, clearly, cleverly, and even delightfully, or you can do them so badly that they become stumbling points, places where the reader has to stop being in the story and ask 'where am I now?'

-If they are asking 'where am I now?', the answer is: in a story with bad transitions.
+If your readers are asking 'where am I now?', the answer is: in a story with bad transitions.

 Scenes are units of your story containing a set of related actions in (usually) one time and one place.
-They serve exactly as scenes do in films and stage plays.
+They work exactly as so scenes in films and stage plays.
 Movies also need transitions, and these are the simple cut, the wipe, the dissolve, the fade out and so on.
 Sometimes films use textual transitions, where a word or phrase sets up the new scene explicitly: "1849" or "London", or they show us a detail, a 'fixing detail', to pinpoint exactly when or where we are now.
-"1849" might be an aerial view of a gold-miners' camp, or a steamship's poster for 'passage to the gold-fields of California'.
+"1849", for instance, might be an aerial view of a gold-miners' camp, or a steamship line's poster advertising "passage to the gold-fields of California".
 London might be signalled by Big Ben or a double-decker bus swinging through Piccadilly Circus.

 Date-Stamps are straightforward statements of a change of time or location (or both) to the reader.

 Splices are intrinsic parts of the narrative, woven in rather than dropped in (as with Embedded Sign-Posts).
-They are not hinges between the scenes that are hard to make interesting, but are the narrative, and so must be interesting.
+They are not hinges between the scenes, but are the narrative, and so must be interesting, not merely furniture.

-For instance, you might have one scene ending: ...and she walked towards him through the young cherry blossom that was dancing in the breeze like notes seeking a song. and you now want to signal indirectly that ten months have passed.
-First, you have to know why you are having ten months pass, because the change from spring to winter is also an emotional change, which you'll convey as well.
+For instance, you might have one scene ending: "...and she walked towards him through the young cherry blossom that was dancing in the breeze like notes seeking a song." and you want to signal indirectly, in the next scene, that ten months have passed.
+First, you have to know why ten months have passed, because the change from spring to winter is also an emotional change, which you'll convey as well.
 They are braided into each other.

 The reader will understand the man's frame of mind in part because you have chosen this particular moment in time to show it to us.
 His feelings are harsh: ten months of loss and thought cohave brought him to this point.
 The transition is not unimportant, but it is not the dominant purpose of the sentence; the emotional change is.
 When you know the purpose of a transition, it arises naturally from the story with fresh and vivid words and supports the dominant emotional state.

 A year later, he looked at his daughters dancing in the blowing cherry blossom and knew she had been right to leave him.
-He had learned that time is endless only to children; to him, it had become sad and precious.
+He had learned that time is endless only to children; to him, it had become sad and precious and waning.

 The same cherry tree blew the same blossom into the vacant air in the same prodigal way.
-He had given her up, and knew now that life was a just a cycle of giving up, giving up, whether it was blossom or love.
+He had given her up, and knew now that life was a a cycle of growing and giving up, whether it was blossom or love.

 He smiled as he watched the cherry blossom blowing into the bright air.
 They had planted it together and she had been right: he would always look at it and remember her.

-Transition, emotion, the closing of a narrative loop.
-They all happen together, because life is like that, changes of time, of place, of the heart, and a good novel captures life.
+Transition, emotion, the closing of a narrative loop: in a splice, they all happen together, because life is like that, and a good novel captures life.

 Jane's voice was flat.
 "Kate, you must get the next flight.
 Will you?"

 Kate looked at the row of placid geraniums on her window-sill, the cat watching the evening swallows swoop over the church spire.
 She said nothing.
-Donald had always been a gangerous loser.
+Donald had always been a dangerous loser.

 The soft, charcoal desert became angular stacks of lights, winks and blears, chemical colours, lines of white and red of traffic busy even at this hour.
 The sky paled behind her with a sun about to rise.
 Kate leaned her forehead against the oval glass, landing-lights winking at the edge of her eye.
 Somewhere in that restlessness below was her target."